GlacialSkyfarer/gamma_173/obsidian/items/Rose Gold Equipment.md

 A tier of tools and armor that lies between iron and diamond.
-Crafted by combining a golden item and a [[Copper Ingot]] on an anvil.
+Crafted by combining a golden item and a [[Copper Ingot]] on an [[Anvil]].